kpeu3i/fielder/README.md

 # Fielder

-*Fielder* is a tool to generate Go code that extracts fields from a struct and transforms them into ENUM.
+*Fielder* is a tool that generates Go code.
+It extracts fields from a struct and transforms them into ENUM.
 Also, it adds useful types, methods and functions.

 ## Motivation

-When using ORM-s like `gorm`, `go-pg`, `bun` you have to pass column names as arguments of different methods.
+When using ORM-s like `gorm`, `go-pg`, `bun` you have to pass column names as arguments to different methods.
-This is a pain to use raw strings for that, and it also might be a security risk.
+It is a pain to use raw strings for that, and it also might be a security risk.
-Much better to rely on ENUM which represents columns for a specific table.
+It is better to rely on ENUM which represents columns for a specific table.
 Also, the generated field names can be used in combination with Golang reflection (`FieldByName`) for different purposes.

 ## Features

 The library provides the following features:

-  * Struct fields representation with ENUM.
+  * Struct fields represented in an ENUM.
-  * Different functions and methods to work with ENUM (validation, listing, conversion to string, etc).
+  * Different functions and methods to work with the ENUM (validation, listing, conversion to string, etc).
   * Tag-based field names extraction (regex can be used to extract a value from a tag).
   * Embedded fields extraction.
-  * Fields excluding.
+  * Field exclusion.
   * Different formatting (camel, pascal, snake).
   * Template overriding.